Updating Horizontal Tidebound

 In fact, the whole spaceship was becoming opaque, hazy, and strangely unreal.
 He put his hands up to his ears, trying to drown out the squawk, but it did nothing.

 “Mine?
-What do you mean?”
+What do you mean by mine?”

 But then Jace jolted awake in his bedroom.

 His phone’s alarm was going off.
 An annoying blare of raw sound.
 He flew upright in bed and sat there, unsure where he was for long moments.
 His heart beat wildly in his chest.
-He blinked his eyes rapidly as he tried to square this ordinary bedroom--desk chair covered in this week’s clothes that weren’t dirty enough for the hamper, desk piled high with his notebooks where he sketched and wrote, windows covered with shades that showed morning light around the edges, half-closed closet doors with shoes spilling out--and the clean, almost antiseptic yet cozy space of the Storm Spike.
+He blinked his eyes rapidly as he tried to square this ordinary bedroom–desk chair covered in this week’s clothes that weren’t dirty enough for the hamper, desk piled high with his notebooks where he sketched and wrote, windows covered with shades that showed morning light around the edges, half-closed closet doors with shoes spilling out–and the clean, almost antiseptic yet cozy space of the Storm Spike.

 We’re not in Kansas anymore, Toto, he thought mirthlessly.